united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/core/kafka-bridge.md

-You can configure the kafka-bridge microservice by setting the following values in the [`_000_commonConfig.kafkaBridge`](/docs/architecture/helm-chart/#kafka-bridge) section of the `values.yaml` file.
+You can configure the kafka-bridge microservice by setting the following values in the [`_000_commonConfig.kafkaBridge`](/docs/architecture/helm-chart/#kafka-bridge) section of the Helm chart values file.

 ```yaml
   kafkaBridge: